 But Chicagoans who ride, or are afraid to, know that our city has lots of reckless, intoxicated, and/or distracted drivers, and every year they seriously injure and kill many people on bikes.
 We've got too many super-sized roads where speeding is the default, and deadly crashes are common.
 And while our bikeway mileage is growing every year, we still don't have a citywide, connected network of low-stress routes.
 That's largely due to our Byzantine ward system, which allows alderpersons to veto sustainable transportation projects in their districts.

-But, despite what the Boulder-based, bike industry-funded nonprofit People for Bikes' insists on declaring every year in its annual City Ratings report, Chicago is not one of the very worst large U.S. cities for biking!
+So Chicago definitely has room for improvement when it comes to bike-friendliness.
+That said, despite what the Boulder-based, bike industry-funded nonprofit People for Bikes' declares every year in its annual City Ratings report, Chicago is not one of the very worst large U.S. cities for biking!

-I try not to beat a flat bicycle tire too much about this subject every time People for Bikes puts out its new rankings with Chicago near the bottom.
-And last June, stayed reasonably polite when I discussing the absurdity of the 2025 report ranking our city (with 11 out 100 possible points) well below car-centric places like Jacksonville (18), Los Angeles (25), and Atlanta (31).
+I try not to beat a flat bicycle tire too much every time People for Bikes puts out its new rankings with Chicago near the bottom.
+And last June, I stayed reasonably polite when I discussed the absurdity of the 2025 report ranking our city (with 11 out 100 possible points) well below car-centric places like Jacksonville (18), Los Angeles (25), and Atlanta (31).
 These cities have lower cycling mode share than Chicago, and higher fatality rates.

 And this year we were tied with Houston for seventh-from-last place, out 74 U.S. cities over 300,000 people.
 While that auto-bound Texas town has 400,000 fewer residents than Chicago, it consistently sees more bike deaths.
 While our city averages about five cycling fatalities a year, tragically Houston saw eight bike deaths in 2024, and a staggering 16 fatalities in 2023.

-In that June SBC post, I noted that People for Bikes' rating system is harsh to the Windy City largely because it gives inordinate weight to the fact our default speed limit is 30 mph, higher than many truly car-choked burgs.
+In that June SBC post, I noted that People for Bikes' rating system is harsh to the Windy City largely because it gives inordinate weight to the fact our default speed limit is 30 mph.
+That's higher than many truly car-choked burgs.
 More on that in a bit.

 On June 30, I emailed our post to a person doing press for People for Bikes, and proposed that I interview someone from PFB about their new rankings.
-(I talked with one of their staffers last year before the 2024 study was released.)
+(I interviewed one of their staffers last year before the 2024 study was released.)

-Admittedly, I took off the kid groves in that email.
+Admittedly, I took off the kid gloves in that email.
 "If someone from PFB is interested in once again discussing why [they] don’t consider it to be malpractice to, year after year, rank Chicago far below peer cities with much lower bike mode share and much higher fatality rates, simply based on a 5 mph speed limit difference, I’d be happy to schedule a phone interview this week," I wrote.
-"Hopefully, people aren’t taking your Chicago rating seriously, partly because Streetsblog Chicago unpacks it every year.
-But if they did, it would surely discourage locals and visitors to try riding bikes here, which seems awfully counterproductive to the purpose of your ratings."
+"Hopefully, people aren’t taking [their] Chicago rating seriously, partly because Streetsblog Chicago unpacks it every year.
+But if they did, it would surely discourage locals and visitors from riding bikes here, which seems awfully counterproductive to the purpose of [their] ratings."

 On July 8, the press person politely wrote that they'd passed on my message to the relevant People for Bikes folks and would let me know if they had comments or questions.